-Matt Yingst has been the Head Coach of Lebanon Valley's Women's Ice Hockey team since the 2017-18 season.
+Matt Yingst has been the Head Coach of Lebanon Valley's women's ice hockey team since the 2017-18 season.

-In 2023-24, Yingst coached three players who received all-conference recognition from the Middle Atlantic Conference (MAC).
+In 2023-24, Yingst coached three players who received All-MAC recognition.
 Anna Dale and Erin Yorke were both named to the All-MAC Second Team, while Mia Frisoni was listed as an Honorable Mention.
-Additionally, three players were chosen as American Hockey Coaches Association (AHCA) Krampade All-American Scholars, and 12 student-athletes were selected to the United Collegiate Hockey Conference (UCHC) All-Academic Team.
+Additionally, three players were chosen as AHCA Krampade All-American Scholars, and 12 student-athletes were selected to the United Collegiate Hockey Conference (UCHC) All-Academic Team.

 In 2022-23, Yingst guided Lebanon Valley to a team-record 12 wins and an appearance in the UCHC Quarterfinal.
 Katrina Strauts was named the UCHC Rookie of the Year and selected to the All-Rookie Team while also receiving All-MAC First Team honors.
 Additionally, Shelby Guinard earned All-MAC Second Team recognition, and Ionna Christou was listed as an All-MAC Honorable Mention.

 In a shortened 2020-21 campaign, Yingst was named the MAC Coach of the Year.
 Goaltender Shelby Guinard was also named a first-team performer and the MAC Defensive Player of the Year, the second straight season a Dutchmen netminder has garnered the award.
-Olivia Cindrich also earned First Team honors while Chloe Glass was named an Honorable Mention.
+Olivia Cindrich also earned First Team honors, while Chloe Glass was named an Honorable Mention.

 In 2019-20, Yingst led LVC to five wins.
 He coached Jill Moffatt to a stellar senior season to cap off a record-setting career.
 Moffatt was the UCHC Goaltender and Defensive Player of the Year as well as the MAC Defensive Player of the Year and a First Team selection.
 Moffatt finished her career under Yingst with 4,444 saves, the most all-time in NCAA women's ice hockey history.
 She also recently signed with Bjorkloven, a professional club in Sweden.